 Technology is also transforming the destination experience for travellers.
 Novelties include mobile geo-tagging allowing apps to give them recommendations of local services, alongside this are mobile apps with walking trails of the local area, just a couple of examples of how mobile technology is improving the consumer experience for couples during their romantic trip.
-Free, high speed wifi is another essential in today’s digital destinations, allowing couples to research services and book in real-time, (whilst of course allowing them to access their social media platforms).
-Couples are also benefitting from online check-ins at hotel digital desks in addition to in-room ipads that allow honeymooners to easily buy add ons during their stay.
+Free, high-speed wifi is another essential in today’s digital destinations, allowing couples to research services and book in real-time, (whilst of course, allowing them to access their social media platforms).
+Couples are also benefitting from online check-ins at hotel digital desks in addition to in-room ipads that allow honeymooners to easily buy add-ons during their stay.
 The list of technologies are endless and are all contributing factors to growing customer satisfaction and long term success within the tourism industry.

 5) Volunteer Honeymoons

-Sustainable tourism also consists of supporting local businesses & causes and many couples are choosing to spend part of their honeymoon particpiating in charitable activities.
+Sustainable tourism also consists of supporting local businesses & causes and many couples are choosing to spend part of their honeymoon participating in charitable activities.
 These may include helping at wildlife conservation centres, supporting local farming activity, volunteering to help disadvantaged women and children, or simply visiting smaller towns, away from main tourist centres, which support local craftsmen and small business owners.
-All these seemingly unrelated honeymoon businesses can now cater to the modern honeymooner who are on the hunt for complete cultural immersion.
+All these seemingly unrelated honeymoon businesses can now cater to the modern honeymooner who is on the hunt for complete cultural immersion.

-So here are just a few of the industry activities paving the way for a tourism industry with a more sustainable and techniologically advanced future.
+So here are just a few of the industry activities paving the way for a tourism industry with a more sustainable and technologically advanced future.
 If you offer services for wedding & honeymoon tourism, then learn more here.